 ParticularsInvest in Debt FundInvest in Equity FundInvest in ELSSCorpus requiredRs.7.80 croreRs.7.80 croreRs.7.80 croreTime to retirement30 years30 years30 yearsMode of targetingSIP in Debt FundSIP in Equity FundSIP in ELSSEffective CAGR yield9.50%15.50%18.50%Monthly SIP required to reach the targetRs.41,327 pmRs.12,512 pmRs.6,773 pm

 The figure in red colour show how much you need to save on a monthly basis to reach the target corpus of Rs.7.80 crore over the next 30 years under different investment assumptions.
 There are 5 basic tenets that follow to make the best of your investment plan towards your retirement.
+Retirement Calculator is a tool that can helps in figuring out how much one needs to grow their wealth before retiring.
+Begin your investments today!

 Five key takeaways from your retirement planning calculator